 3. Increased Heart Rate, Blood Pressure Fluctuations, and Other Heart Complications

-Studies have shown that stimulant-based compounds like Caffeine, Green Tea extract, Yohimbe, Ephedrine, Fenfluramine, Phenylpropanolamine (PPA), and others can raise your blood pressure and heart rate .
+Stimulants like Caffeine, Green Tea extract, Yohimbe, Ephedrine, Fenfluramine, and PPA have been shown by research from the National Library of Medicine to increase blood pressure and heart rate .

 The National Institutes of Health and another journal have found that Citrus Aurantium may interact with Synephrine, constricting your blood vessels and causing BP fluctuations, even a heart attack .